Fifolet Halloween Parade

 All units must have a designated Krewe Captain who is at least 21 years of age.

-Krewe Captains must attend the Safety Meeting.
+Krewe Captains and their drivers must attend the Safety Meeting.

 Krewe Captains must sign the Waiver of Liability on behalf of their krewe.

 Krewe Captains are responsible for informing their Krewe members/parade participants/volunteers about the safety regulations provided at the Safety Meeting.
 By participating in the parade, all Krewe members/parade participants/volunteers agree to abide by such safety regulations.

 Krewe Captains must submit the following prior to the Safety Meeting as required by unit type: a) photocopy of your pulling/support vehicle’s insurance; b) photocopy of the driver’s license of the person driving; c) any registration balance owed; d) signed Waiver of Liability.

 Krewe Captains must check in with a parade official upon arrival in the Staging Area on parade day.

 The Staging Area is located on St. Phillip Street and opens at 2pm.
 The parade begins at 4pm.
 Anyone blocking traffic prior to that time is subject to legal action by BRPD.

 All krewes must enter from South Boulevard by the Pastime Restaurant.